-Be sure the workers always have secure footing, and communicate with sign language if necessary to warn workers of any unexpected movements.
+Be sure the workers always have secure footing, and communicate with hand signals if necessary to warn workers of any unexpected movements.

 Use a sturdy safety locking drawpin, which cannot jump or work its way out.
 Lift a wagon tongue from the side using your legs, not your back.
 Do not overload.
 Watch climbing on and off and never do so while the wagon is moving.